gromacs/gromacs/docs/dev-manual/build-system.rst

 doxygen-*
    Targets that run Doxygen to generate the documentation.
-   The ``doxygen-all`` target runs as part of the ``webpage`` target, which in turn runs as part of the Jenkins documentation job.
+   The ``doxygen-all`` target runs as part of the ``webpage`` target, which in turn runs as part of the CI.
    All CMake code is in :file:`docs/doxygen/`.
    See :doc:`doxygen`.
 gmxapi-cppdocs